2013 Champions Trophy final: Background

 Prior to this match England and India had played 86 times against each other in ODIs, where India had the upper hand with 46 wins whereas England won in 35 matches.
 2 matches were tied and 3 matches ended in No Result.
 Their latest meeting had resulted a six wicket win for England in a bilateral series in India in 2013.

 These teams had met thrice in ICC Champions Trophy history, where India had won all three games.

 Road to the final

 India

 India had dominated the tournament from the first match to semi final match.
 They beat South Africa, West Indies and Pakistan in assertive wins to be the group champions of Group B. They brought their strong performance in the semi-final match too where they beat Sri Lanka by 8 wickets to reach the final for the third time after 2000 and 2002.
-2 century & 1 half century from Shikhar Dhawan powered the Indian batting line up.
+2 centuries & 1 half century from Shikhar Dhawan powered the Indian batting line up.
 Ravindra Jadeja was the leader from the front of the Indian bowling line-up.
 India didn't lose a single match since the start of the tournament with winning both of their warm-up matches against Sri Lanka and Australia.